Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals: Proofs of Theorem and Propositions and

-Note that, under the SSC, the self-similar measure $\mu$ is doubling, i.e., there exists a positive constant $D$ such that $\mu(B_{2r}(x))\le D\mu(B_r(x))$ for all $x\in K$ and $r>0$; see Olsen \cite{Olsen}.
-Here and in the sequel, $B_r(x)$ always denotes the ball with the center $x$ and radius $r.$ Therefore, $(K,\mu,d)$ is a space of homogeneous type in the sense of Coifman and Weiss \cite{cw77}, where $d(x,y):=|x-y|$, with $x,\ y\in K$, denotes the usually Euclidean distance on $\R^d$.
+Recall that $\mu$ is a doubling measure if $K$ satisfies the SSC.
+Therefore, $(K,\mu,d)$ is a space of homogeneous type in the sense of Coifman and Weiss \cite{cw77}, where $d(x,y):=|x-y|$, with $x,\ y\in K$, denotes the usually Euclidean distance on $\R^d$.
 We recall the Whitney type covering lemma from \cite[Theorem 3.2]{cw77} as follows.